grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/saml-ui/index.md

 ---
 description: Learn how to configure SAML authentication in Grafana's UI.
-menuTitle: Configure SAML authentication in UI
+menuTitle: Configure SAML using the UI
-title: Configure SAML authentication in Grafana's UI
+title: Configure SAML authentication using the Grafana user interface
 weight: 1150
 ---

-# Configure SAML authentication in Grafana
+# Configure SAML authentication using the Grafana user interface

 > **Note:** Available in [Grafana Enterprise]({{< relref "../../../introduction/grafana-enterprise/" >}}) version 10.0 and later, and [Grafana Cloud Pro and Advanced](/docs/grafana-cloud/).